EncryptEx/nonogram/README.md

 ## Arquitecture
 Project made with 100% python.

+## To do
+The counter does not work as the nonogram mechanics.
+Is only the total count of the row/column.

 ## Configuration
 At the start of the gen.py file, there're some variables that you can play with: